phamdung2209/only-horse/README.md

 -   💙 Awesome Landing Page
 -   🌐 Deployment
 -   👀 And Millions of Other Cool Features
--   ✅ This is a lot of work.
-Support me by subscribing to the [Youtube Channel](https://www.youtube.com/@asaprogrammer_)

 ### Setup .env file